tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

-The results_proposal extension in the ClientHello indicates the verifier identities from which the client is able to provide attestation results to the server, when challenged using a certificate_request message.
+The results_proposal extension in the ClientHello indicates the verifier identities from which the client is able to provide attestation results to the server, when challenged using a CertificateRequest message.
 If the server wants to request evidence from the client, it MUST include the results_proposal extension in the EncryptedExtensions.
 This results_proposal extension in the EncryptedExtensions then indicates what verifier the client is requested to provide attestation results from in a subsequent Certificate message.
 The value conveyed in the results_proposal extension by the server MUST be selected from one of the values provided in the results_proposal extension sent in the ClientHello.
-The server MUST also send a certificate_request message.
+The server MUST also send a CertificateRequest message.

-If the server does not send a certificate_request message or none of the verifier identities proposed by the client (as indicated in the results_proposal extension in the ClientHello) match the server-trusted verifiers, then the results_proposal extension in the ServerHello MUST be omitted.
+If the server does not send a CertificateRequest message or none of the verifier identities proposed by the client (as indicated in the results_proposal extension in the ClientHello) match the server-trusted verifiers, then the results_proposal extension in the ServerHello MUST be omitted.